childsish/sofia/README.md

 To try the example, run:

-`python -m sofia aggregate ./example/data/randome.vcf -e chromosome_id -e position -e gene_id -e amino_acid_variant -e variant_effect -r ./example/data/randome.gff -r ./example/data/randome.fasta -o output.txt -p 1`
+`python -m sofia execute -e chromosome_id -e position -e gene_id -e amino_acid_variant -e variant_effect -r ./example/data/randome.gff -r ./example/data/randome.fasta -r ./example/data/randome.vcf variants -t variants -o output.txt -p 1`

 The command line can be broken down into several parts:

 1. `python -m sofia` Call the SoFIA script.
-2. `aggregate` Run SoFIA in data aggregation mode.
-2. `./data/example/randome.vcf` Annotate a set of variants.
+2. `execute` Build a template then resolve and run a workflow.
+3. Define provided entities (resources):
+   * `-r ./data/example/randome.gff features`.
+Provide a resource containing genomic features.
+Call it "features".
+   * `-r ./data/example/randome.fasta sequences`.
+Provide a resource containing chromosome sequences.
+Call it "sequence".
+   * `-r ./data/example/randome.vcf variants`.
+Provide a resource containing variants.
+Call it "variants".
-3. `-e chromosome_id -e position -e gene_id -e amino_acid_variant -e variant_effect` Annotate each variant with the chromosome, position, gene name, amino acid variant and variant effect.
+4. `-e chromosome_id -e position -e gene_id -e amino_acid_variant -e variant_effect`.
+Annotate each variant with the chromosome, position, gene name, amino acid variant and variant effect.
-4. `-r ./data/example/randome.gff -r ./data/example/randome.fasta` Use a set of genes descriptions and chromosome sequences to provide the extra information needed to generate the requested entities.
+5. `-t variants`.
+Declare the "variants" resource as the target.
+This means each variant gets annotated with the requested entities.

 The output will be placed in the current directory in the `output.txt` file.
 To check if you got the correct output, run: